 Now that your audience is aware of your brand, the next step is to create a video that shares more information about the product or service you’re offering.
 Think explainer video, but with added share-ability.
 The aim of the video is to tell viewers about the amazing features that are available, and to engage with them on a deeper level.

-Pinterest created an effective explainer video.
+Pinterest worked with breadnbeyond, a video production studio specialized in animated videos, to create an effective explainer video.
 It’s informative, but fun.
 Detailed, but not too long.
 It’s hard not to be charmed by this video and want to engage with the platform:

 If you’re on a budget, no problem!
 Head over to our post How We Produced an Explainer Video for Under $4k.